oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

  - [Tags](tabs.md#tags-tab)

-<a href="../terraform/governance">Click here to view sample auto.tfvars for Governance components</a>
+<a href="../terraform/governance/#1-tag-namespaces">Click here to view sample auto.tfvars for Tags</a>

  - [Quotas](tabs.md#quotas-tab)

-<a href="../terraform/budgets#quotas">Click here to view sample auto.tfvars for Quotas </a>
+<a href="../terraform/governance/#4-quotas">Click here to view sample auto.tfvars for Quotas </a>

 #### Cost Management

 - [Budgets](tabs.md#budgets-tab)

-<a href="../terraform/budgets#budgets">Click here to view sample auto.tfvars for Budgets </a>
+<a href="../terraform/costmanagement/#budgets">Click here to view sample auto.tfvars for Budgets </a>

-<a href="../terraform/budgets#budget-alert-rules">Click here to view sample auto.tfvars for Budget Alert Rules</a>
+<a href="../terraform/costmanagement/#budget-alert-rules">Click here to view sample auto.tfvars for Budget Alert Rules</a>